 – Think about short and long term goals

-– Create a pro and con list to determine if this is a project that can move forward or if adjustments are needed
+– Create pro and con lists to determine if this is a project that can move forward as is, or if adjustments are needed

-– Check out the S.M.A.R.T. goals rubric for some structure: Specific, Measurable, Achievable, Realistic and anchored within a Time Frame
+– Check out the S.M.A.R.T. goals rubric for structure: Specific, Measurable, Achievable, Realistic and anchored within a Time frame

 Upload your responses in a PDF document.
-Include your name (or team name), username, and school.
+Include your name (or team name), username, and school on your upload

-If you think you can accomplish something, you can!
-If you think you are a changemaker, you are!
-If you lead with intention and purpose, your actions will be far-reaching and powerful.
-Mindsets are everything.
-We see you as a changemaker, and want you to see yourself as one too!
+If you think you can accomplish something, you can.
+If you believe you can effect change, you will.
+If you lead with intention and purpose, your actions will be far-reaching and impactful.
+Mindsets are powerful.
+We see you as a changemaker, and want you to ensure that you see yourself as one too!